jbellsey/redux-model-utils/README.md

 install this library yourself if you request undoable models.

-Setting the undoable trigger will provide your model with two new actions (`undo()` and `redo()`) and two observable properties (`undoLength` and `redoLength`, which track the size of the corresponding stacks).
+Setting the undoable trigger will provide your model with two new actions (`undo()` and `redo()`) and two observable properties (`undoLength` and `redoLength`), which track the size of the corresponding stacks).
+Corresponding selectors are also created.

 To install this functionality in your model, you must pass in a reference to the `redux-undo` plugin.
 You can also (optionally) pass a configuration object, which is passed through to the plugin.

-When you request undoable functionality, your list of selectors will also be modified in place.
-This is because `redux-undo` modifies the structure of your store.
+When you request undoable functionality, your list of selectors will be modified.
+This is because `redux-undo` modifies the structure of your store; the current state of your model is now embedded inside a `present:{}` object.
 Any code outside your reducer needs to look one level deeper to access the current state of the model.

 So if you have a selector string for `todos`, it will be converted to `present.todos` for you.
 (Or, if you're using a selector function, it will be composed with `state => state.present`.)
 This is all handled for you behind the scenes.

+Inside your reducer, the `state` object you are given to work with is already scoped inside the `present` object, so your selectors do not need to dereference it.
+The easiest way to manage this duality is to keep a reference to your original `selectors` object, and use that inside your reducer.
+Views will see the dereferenced selectors, and your reducer will see the originals.

 The following example shows how to set up your model.
-The use of the actions and observables is left as an exercise for the reader.
+The use of the undoable actions and observables is left as an exercise for the reader.

 ```javascript